Combustion Engine vs. Gas Turbine: Pulse Load Efficiency and Profitability

 Gas power plants are often ramped up and down, or cycled, in response to changes in demand and load.
 The time required to ramp up and down, efficiency at part load and overall duration or plant output determine the fuel consumption and economic performance of the power plant.
 Unlike baseload plants that operate continuously, flexible power plants can provide short-duration load, or pulse load.
 Pulsed loads are produced in response to the sudden loss of a power generator, reduced output from wind and solar sources, or spikes in demand.
 Pulse generation improves reliability and power quality by stabilizing the electric grid.

-A recent assessment by the California Independent System Operator (CAISO) demonstrated the need for significant pulse generation over two hours during the morning peak (8,000 MW) and the end of the work day (13,500 MW) to meet demand when solar and wind are not producing , as shown in Figure 1.
+An assessment by the California Independent System Operator (CAISO) demonstrated the need for significant pulse generation over two hours during the morning peak (8,000 MW) and the end of the work day (13,500 MW) to meet demand when solar and wind are not producing , as shown in Figure 1.
 This challenge is not unique to California.
-Many countries are adopting energy policies to achieve 20 percent or more from renewable sources.
-Surges in wind and solar output in Germany recently peaked at 59 percent of electric generation during a single day, causing conventional power plants to ramp down significantly.
+Many countries are adopting energy policies supporting a transition towards 100% renewable electricity production.

 Figure 1: CAISO Load Profile Demonstrates Need for Pulsed Loads